 Infant development: Milestones from 4 to 6 months

-From ages 4 to 6 months, your baby becomes more aware of his or her surroundings.
+From ages 4 to 6 months, babies become more aware of their surroundings.
 Infant development milestones include rolling over, clapping hands and babbling.By Mayo Clinic Staff

-Expect your baby to grow and develop at his or her own unique pace.
-Consider these general infant development milestones as your baby's strengths and preferences begin to emerge.
+Expect your baby to grow and develop at your baby's own pace.
+But consider these general infant development milestones as your baby's personality appears.

 What to expect

-As your baby becomes more aware of the surrounding world, he or she will begin exploring.
+Most babies will become more aware of the world around them and want to explore.
 From ages 4 to 6 months, your baby is likely to enjoy:

 - Evolving motor skills.
 Your baby's arms and legs probably wiggle and kick more purposefully now.
-Soon you might notice your baby rocking on his or her stomach and eventually rolling over.
-As your baby gains muscle strength, he or she will have better head control.
+Your baby is likely rolling over.
+Your baby's head control will get better as the muscles gain strength.
 Most babies this age raise their heads when lying facedown.
 They might even try to push themselves up or bear weight on their legs.
 Around age 6 months, many babies begin sitting alone after being positioned upright.

 - Improving hand-eye coordination.
 Your baby will probably grasp your finger, a rattle or a soft object.
 Anything within reach is likely to end up in your baby's mouth.
 You might notice your baby pulling objects closer with a raking motion of the hands.

 - Clearer vision.
-Your baby is beginning to be able to distinguish subtle shade of reds, blues and yellows.
-He or she might enjoy more complex patterns and shapes.
-You might notice your baby concentrating on a toy or staring at his or her reflection.
-If you roll a ball across the floor, your baby will probably turn his or her head to follow the action.
+Your baby is starting to be able to tell the difference between shades of reds, blues and yellows.
+Complex patterns and shapes become more interesting at this age.
+You might notice your baby focusing on a toy or staring at their reflection.
+If you roll a ball across the floor, your baby will probably turn the head to follow the action.

 - Babbling and other new sounds.
-Babies this age often start to babble chains of consonants.
-Your baby might respond to sound by making sounds and use his or her voice to express joy.
-He or she also might distinguish emotions by tone of voice — and begin responding to "no." Your baby might even recognize his or her name.
+Babies this age often start to babble chains of letter sounds, such as "ba" or "dee."
+Your baby might react to sound by making sounds and use the voice to express joy.
+Your baby also might be able to tell between emotions by tone of voice, and begin replying to "no." Some babies might even know their name.

 Promoting your baby's development

-At this age, learning and play are inseparable.
-It doesn't take expensive educational toys or intense effort, however, to capture your baby's attention.
+At this age, learning and play go together.
+But it doesn't take expensive educational toys or intense effort to capture your baby's attention.
 To promote infant development:

 - Turn on the tunes.
 Music can help calm, entertain and teach your baby.
 Sing or play lullabies, upbeat children's songs or your own favorites.